Gabbo089/Slide-Conv/README.md

    ![Image](https://user-images.githubusercontent.com/74122269/228070054-b4aeabe8-73c4-4665-9d53-f576b32fd6ab.PNG)

-This Add-on is only compatible with Blender 3.0> (for now)<br /><br />
+This Add-on is
+ compatible with Blender 3.0> and 2.79<br /><br />

 # Installation
-Download the add-on and open Blender.
+Download the right version of the add-on and open Blender.
 Go to “Edit” in the Top Bar and choose “preferences”, select the tab labeled “Add-Ons”, click the “Install” button on the top right and select the downloaded file.
-Next, check on the box to the left of the downloaded Add-on.
+Next, check on the box to the left of the  Add-on.

 # How to use
 To access the Add-on's panel, go to the 3D-VIEW and press N. This will open a side panel on the right.
 After that, just click on the "Slide" tab.<br />